 SUD-OUEST — After winning over the Rosemont–La Petite-Patrie crowd, Mitch Deli has decided to bring its impeccably crisp fried chicken sandwich out west — specifically to craft brewery Messorem Bracitorium, along the Lachine Canal.
-Maxime Gagné, a teacher from the École des Métiers de la Restauration et du Tourisme de Montréal, started the de Lorimier Street sandwich shop in June 2020, and as of tomorrow, almost exactly a year later, is already on to its expansion.
-The two-year-old microbrewery’s kitchen, once churning out Grumman ’78 tacos (RIP), has been rejigged to reproduce Mitch Deli’s beloved sandwiches, and other items, including a new “secret” creation unique to the outpost.
+Maxime Gagné, a teacher from the École des Métiers de la Restauration et du Tourisme de Montréal, started the de Lorimier Street sandwich shop in June 2020, and, as of tomorrow, almost exactly a year later, it is already on to its expansion.
+Once churning out Grumman ’78 tacos (RIP), the two-year-old microbrewery's kitchen has been rejigged to reproduce Mitch Deli’s beloved sandwiches and other items, including a new “secret” creation unique to the outpost.
 Messorem Bracitorium’s bright blue-coloured picnic table-equipped terrasse also opens tomorrow.

 Messorem Bracitorium is open from noon to 11 p.m., Wednesdays to Sundays, at 2233 Pitt.

-Both Taiga Kare and Rameniac are open for delivery and takeout seven days a week, at 4006 Rue Sainte-Catherine Ouest.
+Taiga Kare and Rameniac are open for delivery and takeout seven days a week at 4006 Rue Sainte-Catherine Ouest.

 OLD MONTREAL — Water-side hangout and outdoor resto-market Marché des Éclusiers has reopened for its sixth year running, this time with a menu conceived in collaboration with the acclaimed chefs of Menu Extra, Francis Blais and Camilo Lapointe-Nascimento, and the venue’s executive chef Jimmie Gordon.
 On offer are kebabs made with meats and produce from local farms, seasonal salads, and dips (including eggplant, tzatziki, hummus, and corn) served with a barbecued, herb-smeared flatbread — all prepped in a central, exposed kitchen space.
 The market’s grocery store section is stocked with staples from local restaurants, including pastas and sauces from new Saint-Henri Italian haunt BarBara, ice cream from Dalla Rosa, and chicken and octopus from Portuguese restaurant Campo.
 Go for breakfast, coffee (courtesy of MELK), lunch, dinner, drinks — and, on Saturdays, even a farmers’ market.